Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: How can SFC be reduced?

-One means to achieve this is to condition the predictions of $M_\theta$ on not only $x$ but also on some in-context examples $e_0, \dots, e_k$:

-Given that \cref{eqn:in-context-examples} is already widely used in practice, this technique is simple and straightforward to implement.
-It is additionally straightforward to empirically measure the effectiveness of this method for reducing SFC and quantify its error bounds.
-In \cref{sec:method}, we demonstrate empirically that with effective conditioning (prompt format and number of in-context examples), using in-context examples can significantly reduce surface form competition.
-In fact, we often find that an effective prompt can condition models to place \emph{all} of the probability mass on valid answer choices (\cref{ssec:sfc_reduction}).
+One means to achieve this is to condition the predictions of $M_\theta$ on not only $x$ but also on some in-context examples $e_0, \dots, e_k$: $ \yice = \argmax_{\ell \in \mathcal{L}} P_\theta(\ell | x; e_0, \dots, e_k) $.
+Given that in-context examples are already widely used in practice, this technique is simple and straightforward to implement.
+Additionally, it allows one to easily compute $\pma_\theta(\mathcal{L},x)$ for measuring the extent of SFC.
+In \cref{sec:method}, we demonstrate empirically that with effective conditioning (prompt format and number of in-context examples), using in-context examples can significantly reduce SFC, and sometimes even \emph{completely} resolve it by satisfying \cref{eqn:pmvc-effect-bound}.